 obtaining a Redistribution Licence via the Order Form and paying the applicable Redistribution Licence Fees in accordance with the Agreement; and

-reporting such Sub Vendor’s ability to access and/or Use Information for the purpose of its Redistribution in accordance with the EMDA Reporting Policy.
+reporting such Sub Vendor’s ability to access Information for the purpose of its Redistribution in accordance with the EMDA Reporting Policy.

 The Sub Vendor’s Use and Redistribution of Information shall be governed by the EMDA that the Sub Vendor is party to.
 As such: